-As noted above, a house without gutters and with a short overhang will have rain water from the roof flowing down the wall.
+As noted above, a house without gutters and with a short overhang will have rainwater from the roof flowing down the wall.
 If your wall is painted like most walls are, the water will eventually damage the painting by either staining it or peeling it off.
-This can make your house quite ugly and increase the maintenance costs considerably.
+This can make your house quite ugly and increase maintenance costs considerably.

-The facial board of your roof is the small wooden or plastic piece directly under the roofing material such as tiles or shingles.
-Without a gutter, it’s quite hard to keep rain water from flowing down the facial board.
-No matter the type of materials you will have used to create the facial board, it’ll get damaged when exposed to the rain.
+The fascia board is the long, straight board that runs along the lower edge of the roof.
+Without a gutter, it’s quite hard to keep rainwater from flowing down this board.
+No matter the type of materials the fascia board is made up, it’ll get damaged over time when exposed to the rain.

 The rotting of the facial board can also grow onto other parts of the roof and will need costly repairs in the end.